zerozerotwo.win

 The mechanic — ground up

 Transfer forward to the opposite leg.
-The weight moves through and off the anchor foot, forward toward the ball.
-The arm swings from the shoulder in a pendulum — paddle head dropped, loose.
+Body weight moves from the anchor leg forward to meet the ball out in front and transfer into the other foot.
+The arm swings from the shoulder in a pendulum — paddle head dropped down with the wrist drawn slightly back into an L shape.

 Contact happens early in the weight transfer — the weight is arriving on the opposite foot but hasn't fully landed.
 This is what gives the drop its softness.
 The weight and the paddle meet the ball together, out in front.
 The pendulum swing brushes up the back of the ball, sending it up and over the net.